christopherchiles1/final-project/README.md

 ### Phase 4: Get Todos working and Polish up the project so far (1.5 days)

 In Phase 4, I will add todo items under each task so that a task can be broken up into parts.
 I will build the React views and everything required to be able to add todos to a task, and complete them.
-At this point, a lot of the functionality of the site should be functional (Adding projects, tasks, and todos, and completing them.)
+At this point, a lot of the of the site should be functional (Projects, tasks, and todos CRUD).
 I will spend a little time working with the CSS for my React components, and clean up the user interface.

 [Details][phase-four]